Policy on Non-Discrimination

 Dr. Matthew Frizzell, Dean

 Graceland University offers a quality educational program at multiple locations using various course delivery methods to provide opportunities for many students.
-Students may take Graceland University courses at the following locations.
+Students may take Graceland University courses at the following locations and online.